on June 24, 2022 (last modified on November 24, 2022) • 24 minute read

 “And the best part is that Sheets can be integrated with all the important tools I use – Google Search Console, Google Analytics, Hubspot… I know that Sheets isn’t as sexy as some of the more sophisticated tools, but if you’re a small business you don’t really need that kind of complexity.
 And this goes double for people who are less technically savvy,” Dragoev concludes.

 While Google Sheets does handle data well, it takes a lot of time and learning to use it as a reporting dashboard.
 Plus, you often have to update Google Sheets data manually.
-Databox can help you save time on spreadsheet reporting by automatically generating dashboards and automatically updating data.
+Databox is a spreadsheet reporting tool that can help you save time on reporting by automatically generating dashboards and automatically updating data.
 Turn your Google spreadsheets into powerful dashboards now.

 Tableau is a data analysis platform focused on internal data.
 It converts data into visual analytics using a drag-and-drop interface.

 “I’ve used a few different dashboard reporting tools, and my favorite is Tableau,” says Sakina Nasir of Streaming Digitally.
 “I love Tableau because it’s so user-friendly.
 It’s easy to create graphs and charts, and you can customize them to your liking.
 Plus, the software is very affordable.”